 The vast majority of personal injury lawyers take their clients’ cases and a contingency fee basis, and this is true with our firm as well.
 A contingency fee in the context of an injury claim means simply that the attorney fees are “contingent” upon the attorney recovering compensation on your behalf.
 In other words, rather than charging an hourly rate for their services, the attorney only gets paid if they win your case.

 The contingency fee arrangement is very beneficial for personal injury victims who want to pursue damages against the party that was responsible for their injuries.
 Many people who are in this position are facing high medical bills and the prospect of being out of work while recovering from their injury, so they are typically short of the funds they would need to pay upfront for legal representation.
-Contingency fees level the playing field and provide equal access to the justice system – regardless of someone’s financial wherewithal.
+Contingency fees level the playing field and provide equal access to the justice system – regardless of someone’s financial condition.

 Aside from not having to pay upfront attorney fees, the contingency fee arrangement provides several other advantages as well, such as: